I. Introduction

 II.
 Overview of StepStone’s Organization

 We are a global private markets investment firm focused on providing customized investment solutions and advisory, data and administrative services to our clients.
-Our clients include some of the world’s largest public and private defined benefit and defined contribution pension funds, sovereign wealth funds and insurance companies, as well as prominent endowments, foundations, family offices and private wealth clients, including high-net-worth and mass affluent individuals.
-We partner with our clients to develop and build private markets portfolios designed to meet their specific objectives across the private equity, infrastructure, private debt and real estate asset classes.
-These portfolios utilize several types of synergistic investment strategies with third-party fund managers, including commitments to funds, acquiring stakes in existing funds on the secondary market and investing directly into companies.
+Our clients include some of the world’s largest public and private defined benefit and defined contribution pension funds, sovereign wealth funds and insurance companies, as well as prominent endowments, foundations, family offices and private wealth clients, which include high-net-worth and mass affluent individuals.
+We partner with our clients to develop and build private markets portfolios designed to meet their specific objectives across the private equity and venture capital, infrastructure, private debt and real estate asset classes.
+These portfolios utilize several types of synergistic investment strategies with third-party fund managers, including commitments to funds (“primaries”), acquiring stakes in existing funds on the secondary market (“secondaries”) and investing directly into companies (“co-investments” and “direct investments”).

 III.
 Risks of Modern Slavery Practices in StepStone’s Operations, Supply Chain and Investments